glassroom/heinsen_tree/README.md

 Reference implementation of "[Tree Methods for Hierarchical Classification in Parallel](https://arxiv.org/abs/2209.10288)" (Heinsen, 2022) in PyTorch.

-Makes hierarchical classification *easy*, and also *more efficient*, enabling greater scale.
+Makes hierarchical classification *easy*, and also *more efficient*, enabling you to tackle bigger problems.
 See [here](#sample-usage-with-wordnet) for an example of hierarchical classification over a large semantic tree.
 To get you started, here's a toy example:

 ```python
 # A tiny semantic tree with 6 classes in 3 levels of depth: